 Disability resulting from aggravation of a pre-existing condition or disease by employment activities (such as stress) also entitles the worker to compensation.
-Heart attacks precipitated by mental or physical stress are examples of this type of injury.
+Urological and digestive issues are examples of this type of injury.
 It is not necessary that the work precipitating the disability be of an unusual nature; there need only be a causal connection between the strain and the disabling event.

-Damage to artificial limbs, dentures, hearing aids, eye glasses and medical braces is an injury, however physical damage to eye glasses and hearing aids will not be compensated "unless injury to them is incident to an injury causing disability" (Labor Code §3208).
+Damage to artificial limbs, dentures, hearing aids, eye glasses and medical braces are considered injuries, however physical damage to eye glasses and hearing aids will not be compensated "unless injury to them is incident to an injury causing disability" (Labor Code §3208).
 Damage to clothing and other personal property is not covered under workers' compensation, but may be compensated under the employer's statutory obligation to indemnify the employee for a loss in direct consequence of the discharge of employment duties (Labor Code §2802).